andromeeda049/Lifestyle_Medicine/README.md

   switch (type) {
     case 'profile':
       const badgesJson = JSON.stringify(payload.badges || []);
-      // Ensure healthCondition is saved (index 17)
-      // Note: We don't overwrite lineUserId (index 18) here to prevent data loss if not passed

-      // Update logic: Use the known username to find the row and update specific columns is safer,
-      // but appendRow is current architecture for simplicity (except socialAuth which does lookups).
-      // For this simple app, we are appending new snapshots of profile data.

-      // However, ideally 'profile' should update the existing row for that user.
-      // Let's modify handleSave for PROFILE to update instead of append, OR ensure we carry over lineUserId.

-      // For simplicity in this demo structure where we mostly append history,
-      // but for Profile we should probably find and update or append with all data.
-      // Since `getLatestProfileForUser` fetches the last row, appending works fine as a "version history".

-      // We need to fetch existing lineUserId to preserve it if not in payload const existingProfile = getLatestProfileForUser(user.username);
+      const existingProfile = getLatestProfileForUser(user.username);
       const existingLineId = existingProfile ? existingProfile.lineUserId : '';